oemof/DHNx/docs/optimization_models.rst

   locations for the DHS piping system (e.g. street network), and the position of consumers?
-* In addition to the first question, what is the cost-optimal expansion of a given DHS system.
+* In addition to the first question, what is the cost-optimal expansion of a given DHS system?
 * Is it cost-efficient to build a DHS at all, if there a consumer-wise heat supply alternatives?
 (Comparison of central and de-central supply strategies)
 * What is the optimal dispatch of the heat producers?
 (Case, if there are no